CodeWithDragos/restfull_api_spring_boot_demo/README.md

 1. Add a `swagger` file to provide documentation for the API clients
   Note: *you can find step by step instructions [here](https://www.baeldung.com/swagger-2-documentation-for-spring-rest-api)*
-2. Add the property to the initial data in [LoadDatabase](src/main/java/payroll/LoadDatabase.java)

 ### Solution